 Yummy Mud Puddle

-Claudia Dunaway has been a potter for nearly 40 years, having originally studied with legendary potter Charles Counts in Rising Fawn, Georgia, and at the University of North Carolina - Greensboro.
+Previous to printmaking, Claudia Dunaway was a potter for nearly 40 years, having originally studied with legendary potter Charles Counts in Rising Fawn, Georgia, and at the University of North Carolina - Greensboro.
 Her education continued through the years through a series of workshops conducted by such notable potters as John Glick, Jack Troy, Toshiko Takeauz, and Peter King.
 More recently a Penland workshop lead by Kathy King and Paul Wandless on printmaking on clay has added to her repertoire of techniques.

 After long stretches in both Fredericksburg, Virginia and St. Augustine, Florida teaching and owning galleries, she and her artist husband John Richards returned in 2003 to North Carolina to immerse themselves in the rich community of local artists anchored by the Penland School of Crafts northeast of Asheville.
 Together with daughter and textile artist, Kathryn Lynch, they established the Yummy Mud Puddle in Burnsville.